lf-energy/foundation/sandbox-requirements.md

 Since the Sandbox is for early stage, sandbox projects will receive minimal marketing support from the foundation.
 The Sandbox group as a whole may be promoted from time to time.

-LF Energy will lean towards developer community support and the LF Energy service desk, to help discovery and initial steps towards LFE Incubation.
-There will only be limited LFE investment in Digital and Product marketing for individual Sandbox projects, and LFE-funded content should be factual and informative.
+LF Energy will lean towards developer community support and the LF Energy service desk, to help discovery and initial steps towards LF Energy Incubation.
+There will only be limited LF Energy investment in Digital and Product marketing for individual Sandbox projects, and LF Energy-funded content should be factual and informative.

 Some key points:

-* Sandbox projects will be listed separately from other LFE projects on the website
+* Sandbox projects will be listed separately from other LF Energy projects on the website
 * They will not be prominently listed at our events or issued a press release
 * Project eviewed on an annual basis; submit a report to the TAC for review
 * Sandbox projects can stay in the sandbox indefinitely, but are expected to create a roadmap for eventual elevation